360macky/graphem/README.md

 <script src="node_modules/graphem/dist/index.js"></script>
 ```

 Before connecting the GraphQL server you will need a `JSON` dictionary file.
 This file contains the structure of the folder, how each subscription is managed, and the naming of the units.
-This is file is usually stored in the client.
+This file is usually stored in the client.

 Here is a basic example with the `prop_happiness` object: